MiguelSombrero/fifteen-puzzle-solver/documentation/hours.md

 ----|-------|------------
 11.11. | 3 | Implemented HashSet & tests for it
 13.11. | 3 | Implemented new heuristic Linear collision
-14.11. | 3 | Tests for Linear collision comparator & javadocs
+14.11. | 5 | Tests for Linear collision comparator & javadocs, benchmarking

 ## Week 2